itsLuisa/NN_Project/README.md

 ```
 * *tokenizer.py:* Used script from:
 https://github.com/huggingface/transformers/blob/master/examples/token-classification/run_ner.py <br>
-Working on how to pass own data loading script.<br>
+TODO: work on how to pass own data loading script.<br>
 Also: HfArgumentParser (line 171) is not happy with .tsv-files.
 Use .csv instead?<br>